Can You Negotiate With a Narcissist and Succeed?

 This last issue is particularly important because narcissists love using children as leverage in negotiations.

-Your education on California child custody laws is critical to your set of tools.
-That brings us to the second tool.
+Your education on California child custody laws is critical to your toolkit, which brings us to the second tool.

-You must know the law and you must arm yourself with it throughout the entire negotiations.
+You must know the law and arm yourself with it throughout the negotiations.

 If your divorce involves the house, you must know how California family law treats residences and how a family law judge divides property or orders a buyout.

-We also encourage you to empower yourself by learning more about the topic of dividing real estate in a divorce.
+We also encourage you to empower yourself by learning more about dividing real estate in a divorce.

-Two excellent articles we wrote are how to get an order to sell the house and the often confusing process of buying out your spouse's interest in the house.
+Two excellent articles we wrote are about getting an order to sell the house and the often confusing process of buying out your spouse's interest in the house.

-If your divorce involves spousal support, you must educate yourself on the subject and know how the court awards spousal support and why.
+If your divorce involves spousal support, you must educate yourself on the subject and know how and why the court awards spousal support.

-Of course, your attorney should educate you on the divorce process and on divorce laws.
+Of course, your attorney should educate you on the divorce process and divorce laws.

 That is why you pay him or her.